Keyword Clustering: The Ultimate Guide to SEO Success

 Using SE Ranking’s search engine rank tracker, you can see pages that rank for a certain keyword and check their ranking history for it.

 Just go to your project and choose Rankings report.
-In the Keyword table, you’ll see all of the keywords that you added when creating the project.
+In the Detailed section, you’ll see a table with all of the keywords that you added when creating the project.
 Ideally, these should be the terms your web pages are optimized for.

 Pay attention to the URL column.
 The blue link icon contains the page ranking for the keyword.
 Hover over it to see the date the page was first discovered and its URL address.